Vanishav23/Google2024/README.md

     ```bash
     python interface_monitor.py
     ```
+## Brief Summary of the Solution

+As per the problem, the pseudocode used to measure average latency and bandwidth can be written as follows:

+class InterfaceMonitor:
+    def __init__(self):
+        # Initialize variables

+    def add_transaction(self, timestamp, txn_type, data):
+        # Add transaction details

+    def calculate_latency_bandwidth(self):
+        # Calculate average latency and bandwidth
 3. **View Results**: The script will run and output the average read latency, average write latency, and average bandwidth based on the transactions provided in the example usage section.

 ## Example Usage